pimcore/pimcore/docs/dev/00_Start/_index.md

 Pimcore follows the MVC pattern and is based on Zend Framework.
 If you are new to the Zend Framework or the ZF MVC you can read about [controller](http://framework.zend.com/manual/1.12/en/zend.controller.html) in Zend Framework manual.
-Therefore, learn Pimcore would be easier.
+With this knowledge learning pimcore will be much easier.

 ## What is this Guide about?

 The main goal of this Guide is to give minimal required information to every new Pimcore developer.
-In Pimcore platform is a number of areas which you have to know before you start creating projects.
+In Pimcore platform there area a number of areas which you have to know before you start creating projects.
-If you would like to start fast this is the most efficiently  way.
+If you would like to start fast, this is the most efficient way.

 You start with step by step [installation and configuration](!Start/Installation) process.
 Next, you determine about Pimcore architecture (directories structure, which area is editable ...).